 Tom Gerschick stepped in as acting advisor in 2013 and helped grow the minor and certificate until Stacia Kock was hired as the new assistant director and advisor.
 During this time, a core group of WGS faculty and staff members began to explore the possibility of offering a queer studies certificate.
 Currently, two courses are in place for the potential certificate.Many of our alumni have gone on to graduate and professional schools.
 They are teachers, professors, social workers, counselors, attorneys, nurses, university administrators, librarians, Peace Corps volunteers, directors of women's centers, and stay-at-home mothers.
 They work as staff members and volunteers in restorative justice programs, shelters for battered women, residential facilities for senior citizens, peace organizations, rape crisis centers, reproductive rights organizations, and political campaigns.
 Many of them credit women's studies with broadening their knowledge and horizons, challenging them to question and think critically, helping them become information producers and critics instead of consumers, and helping them grow as individuals.

-Today over 69 Illinois State University faculty members from 21 departments/schools within five colleges are affiliated with the Women's and Gender Studies Program.
+Today over 69 Illinois State University faculty members from 21 departments/schools within five colleges are affiliated with the Women's, Gender, and Sexuality Studies Program.
 They teach classes in the undergraduate and graduate curriculums, supervise independent study students, serve on committees, and participate in co-curriculum programming.
 They continue the work of the small core of faculty members who envisioned a women's studies program over 30 years ago and who could only dream of the resources and support the program enjoys today.